jorgeavaldez/neovim-config/README.md

 !.env.*.local
 ```

-## questions
-- the lsp stuff doesn't seem to immediately pop up for me, did i do something to turn that off?
-- is there a better way to deal with packer?

 ## todo
 - [ ] i set up all the textobject stuff and immediately realized i could have that stuff live in telescope. this todo is
   move everything to telescope